Chambas: Education

 The educational system of the municipality is composed of nurseries, primary schools, secondary schools, special attention schools, vocational schools, adult education, as well as improvement courses, which make up a student body of approximately 7,258 students.
 It also has education workers, approximately 1,758 specialists.

 Health

 In the health system, it has a teaching polyclinic with advanced services for population care.
 It also has several medical offices distributed in various locations to also provide service to the population.
 In total, there are approximately 1480 specialists in the health field in the municipality.

 Culture

 The municipality of Chambas is well known for its rich cultural traditions, mainly for the renowned "parrandas chamberas" (Chamberas festivities).
 This festival consists of dividing into two neighborhoods, and each one creates its own float, which are shown together to the neighbors, and a jury decides which neighborhood is the winner.
 These neighborhoods are Gallo and Gavilán.

-It is a true traditional event where fireworks, congas, costumes, and joy are showcased to the maximum.
-Furthermore, traditions extend to the town of Punta Alegre, in addition to having festivities where the neighborhoods are represented by "El Yeso" and "La Salina," they experience the so-called aquatic carnival where the town enjoys a parade of floats by the sea, which is an impressive spectacle according to many people who have witnessed it.
+Celebrations include fireworks, conga music and costumes.
+In Punta Alegre, festivities also involve the neighborhoods of El Yeso and La Salina, as well as an aquatic carnival featuring a parade of floats along the coast.